mobizt/Firebase-ESP32/README.md

 ### Patch Data

-Firebase's update functions used to pach or update new or existing data at defined database path.
+Firebase's update functions used to patch or update new or existing data at the defined database path.

 These functions, `updateNode` and `updateNodeSilent` are available and work with JSON object (FirebaseJson object only)

-If any key provided at defined database path in JSON object was not existed, new key will be created.
+If any key provided at a defined database path in JSON object has not existed, a new key will be created.

 The server returns JSON data payload which was successfully patched.